dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 THEN display logic just receives two crisps - routing and customers, plus a runDate, then it works everything out from there.
 For virtual manifests we just pass in the latest crisps.
 For published manifests, we pass in the crisps from the hardlinks.

+Customer has said the sectors are not going to change during the test phase.

 ## Checking consistency
 We can make the consistency check be done browser side and have a progress bar for performing it.
 This can be done before publishing a manifest, so we can avoid having to do it live.